Hny0305Lin/nearlink-toolbox-docs/src/content/docs/en/docs/example.md

 ---
-title: Reference Documentation
+title: Reference Document
-description: This is a brief description of the reference documentation.
+description: This is a brief description of a reference document.
 ---

-# Reference Documentation
+# Reference Document

-This is a brief description of the reference documentation.
+This is a brief description of a reference document.